 5. Use high-resolution images.

 If you need quality and personalized printing this holiday season, look no further than Ballantine.
-With 50 years of experience under our belts, we have a history of providing the very best in print marketing services.
+With 50 years of experience creating and maintaining direct mail campaigns, we have a history of providing the very best in print marketing services.

-Contact us today to find out how we can help you take your holiday print and digital advertising to the next level.
+Contact us today to learn more marketing ideas and tips or to find out how we can help you take your holiday print and digital advertising to the next level.